Tech-at-DU/d3-tutorial/08-axis/readme.md

 	.nice() // Rounds the scale "nicely"
 ```

 This should look the same as before.
-The difference here is we're using dates to scale the x axis and we have some variables to calculate the width and margin.
+The difference here is we're using dates to scale the x-axis and we have some variables to calculate the width and margin.

 ### Adjust the yscale